Stability takes Scotland to a good place - Clarke

 "Conditions will be hot, but it was pretty hot in Norway when we went there in June.
 You just have to deal with the conditions whatever they are and get the result you want."

-Although Scotland have an official allocation of 3,728 for the 8,058-capacity stadium in Larnaca, around 6,000 fans have travelled.
+Although Scotland have an official allocation of 3,728 for the 8,058-capacity stadium in Larnaca, around 6,000 of their fans have travelled.

-"A good support always helps," said Clarke with a smile.
+"A good support always helps," added Clarke with a smile.
 "They are always vocal and, if they continue that, great."

 - Podcast: Cyprus v Scotland match preview